pypa/cibuildwheel/docs/contributing.md

 I plan to be pretty liberal in accepting pull requests, as long as they align with the design goals below.

 `cibuildwheel` is indie open source.
-I'm not paid to work on this.
+We're not paid to work on this.

 Design Goals
 ------------